TRUMANCFY/SLIM/README.md

 Pytorch implementation of `SLIM`: Explicit Slot-Intent Mapping with BERT for Joint Multi-Intent Classification and Slot Filling

+# Update 24 May:
+Thanks for [Feifan Song](mailto:songff@stu.pku.edu.cn), who reminded us the fact that all the baseline methods are evaluated on MixSNIPS and MixATIS dataset, while our method is evaluate on MixATIS_clean and MixSNIPS_clean.
+We decide to re-evaluate our method on MixSNIPS and MixATIS dataset, and update the result very soon.

 ## Insight
 The previous multi-intent works predict intents and slots by feeding the same coarse-grained information distribution to assist slot prediction.
 However, in the multi-intent setting, different slots are mapped to different intents.
 Therefore, we take advantage of the slot-intent mapping to guide the intent detection and slot filling.